Nave Sha'anan, Haifa: Ziv

 The Ziv neighborhood, the central one among the Neve Sha'anan neighborhoods, was established a few years after the establishment of Neve Sha'anan.
 In the 1930s, Abba Ziv (died in 1946) immigrated from Riga, Latvia to Haifa, founded (together with Yosef Katznelbogen) the company "Bonei Haifa" and purchased about 300 dunams from the West and from the American Zion community, on which he built neighborhood.
 The first houses were occupied in 1936.
 The construction is mostly low, and is characterized by wide yards and a large distance between houses.
-Most of the buildings are from the 50's and 60's of the 20th century.
-Since the 90's of the 20th century, many houses were purchased, demolished and in their place were built houses with several floors and sometimes two buildings on the same lot.
+Most of the buildings are from the 1950s and 1960s.
+Since the 1990s, many houses were purchased, demolished and in their place were built houses with several floors and sometimes two buildings on the same lot.
 The expanded neighborhood includes the western part of Trumpeldor Boulevard, Shalom Aleichem and Gilboa Streets, Berel Katznelson Street - which surrounds Ziv in a semi-circle, as well as the small neighborhoods "Shahar" (when it was founded it was called "Naot Shahar", later it was renamed "Ben Square -earthly") and "Bemsila" ("Shikon Solel Bona").
 At the intersection of Sderot Trumpeldor and Shalom Aleichem Street there used to be a traffic square with a fountain, but with the widening of the road, the fountain was moved to the square of the adjacent commercial center, and was later completely eliminated.
 The identification of "Ziv Square" is done with the extension and with the intersection.
 The streets leading out of the square, namely Trumpeldor Boulevard and Shalom Aleichem and Berel streets, have always served as the main business center for the entire Neve Sha'anan, where you can find bank branches, offices, restaurants and shops of all kinds.
 Near the square there used to be the "Ziv" cinema, which was closed, as well as a supermarket that for decades belonged to the cooperative association "The Consumer" and was sold to the ultra-Orthodox "Bar Khol" chain.
 In the neighborhood is the municipal public library named after Sh.
 Hello, and next to it is the committee house.
 The "Bari Open School" is also in the neighborhood, and there is also a Ken of the Homer Hatzair and a Ken of the working and learning youth.
 To the east of it, next to Kiryat Technion, is the municipal athletics stadium and sports center.